RichardSneyd/coding-kata-platform-backend/readme.md

 # Users

-Only ADMIN accounts can create new users.
+Only ADMIN accounts can create, udpate or delete users.
 While you can create new users individually here, such as for ADMIN accounts (trainers etc), it is generally best practice to create USER accounts (students) when you create a new cohort via the CohortController, documented below.
 This is the fastest and most efficient approach.

 New User: POST `/admin/users/`, with in input of the format: